Joel-H-dot/MLAC/README.md

 Please reference this package as:

-Hampton, J., Tesfalem, H., Fletcher, A., Peyton, A., Brown, M (2021).
+Hampton, J.; Tesfalem; H., Fletcher ; A.,Williams, K ; Peyton, A. ; Brown, M (2021).
-Reconstructing the conductivity profile of a graphite block using inductance spectroscopy with data-driven techniques.
-Insight - Non-Destructive Testing and Condition Monitoring, 63(2), 82-87.
+A Comparison of Machine Learning Algorithms for Notch Classification in a Conductive Block in the Presence of Electrical Conductivity Variations.

 # Overview